hashicorp/terraform-website/content/source/docs/enterprise/install/cluster-custom.html.md

 The process of creating these configuration files is the same for both clustered and non-clustered installation.
 Please see [Individual Deployment: Automated Installation](https://www.terraform.io/docs/enterprise/install/automating-the-installer.html) for the full syntax and options.

-The installation requires at a minimum the `/etc/replicated.conf` file to exist.
+At minimum, the installation requires that the `/etc/replicated.conf` file exist.

 ### Running Setup

-Once the configuration files are in place, it’s time to run the install.
+Once the configuration files are in place, run the installer.
 For an online install:

 ```
 ptfe install setup \
-  —-internal-load-balancer=$internal_lb \
+  --internal-load-balancer=$internal_lb \
   --setup-token=$setup_token
 ```

-### Additional Flags For Setup
+### Additional Options For Installation

+You can configure the installation by providing any of the following options to the `ptfe install setup` and `ptfe install join` commands.
+If you specify any of these options for the first primary, be sure to also specify them for all of the other instances.

 * `--airgap-installer`: The path on disk to the airgap installer package.
-* `—-http-proxy`: An http proxy to use for talking outside the cluster
+* `--http-proxy`: An http proxy to use for talking outside the cluster
-* `—-additional-no-proxy`: Any hostnames that should not be accessed via the given http proxy.
+* `--additional-no-proxy`: Any hostnames that should not be accessed via the given http proxy.
-* `—-internal-cidr`: An IPv4 CIDR range to use for internal communication between services.
+* `--internal-cidr`: An IPv4 CIDR range to use for internal communication between services.
 This range can be set in the case that the default values overlap with hosts that the cluster needs to access on a customers network.
 This value must be at least a /20, for example: `10.200.0.0/20`.

 ## Additional Primaries

-On the other primaries, the ptfe tool is used in a similar way to the primary, but with `join` instead of `setup`:
+On the other primaries, run `ptfe install join` instead of `ptfe install setup`.
+Include the same options as on the first primary, plus the additional `--as-primary` and `--role-id=1` options:

 ```
 ptfe install join \
-  —-internal-load-balancer=$internal_lb \
+  --internal-load-balancer=$internal_lb \
   --setup-token=$setup_token \
-  —-as-primary \
+  --as-primary \
-  —-role-id=1
+  --role-id=1
 ```

 ## Secondaries

-All secondaries are joined similar to primaries, just without the extra `—as-primary` flag set:
+On the secondaries, run `ptfe install join`.
+Use the same options you used for the first primary; **do not** include the `--as-primary` and `--role-id=1` options that you used with the other primaries:

 ```
 ptfe install join \
-  —-internal-load-balancer=$internal_lb \
+  --internal-load-balancer=$internal_lb \
   --setup-token=$setup_token
 ```

-### Additional Flags For Join

-* `--airgap-installer`: The path on disk to the airgap installer package.
-* `—-http-proxy`: An http proxy to use for talking outside the cluster
-* `—-additional-no-proxy`: Any hostnames that should not be accessed via the given http proxy.
-* `—-internal-cidr`: An IPv4 CIDR range to use for internal communication between services.
-This range can be set in the case that the default values overlap with hosts that the cluster needs to access on a customers network.
-This value must be at least a /20, for example: `10.200.0.0/20`.